rdammkoehler/DockerKata/32_attach_container.md

 ## Overview

-In this exercise we will create a container running detached.
+In this exercise, we will create a container running detached.
 Then we will use `exec` to start a shell on that container and run some commands.
 We will then exit the shell, disconnecting us from the container.
 Finally, we will stop the container and remove it.

 ## Kata Steps